waseemissa/WaseemIssa_IceCreamParlor/readme.txt

 then returns an array containing the cost of two ice cream kinds that they can pay for in ascending order.

-I solved this exercise using two approaches, using two for loops and using one for loop with one while loop.
+I solved this exercise using two approaches: using two for loops and using one for loop with one while loop.